1. Oculus ex Inferni / 2. Set the World on Fire

 “I’m the master of illusion, minister of sin/ Two-faced snake, wicked shedding skin/ I will forsake you, destroy and unmake you/ With all my might, I will take you down”.
 And so begins Satan’s assault on Earth, the newly-created home of man.
 In rebellion to

 I AM, Satan decides to visit God’s Creation.
 It seems like he is hellbent on razing the minds of these new beings: mankind.
-So, bent on this, in fact, that he evokes the greatest lie of all lies.
+He is so bent on this, in fact, that he evokes the greatest lie of all lies.

 And what is that lie?
-That there is another way: that one can purposefully walk contrary to the essence of reality and somehow be the better for it.
+The lie is that there is another way apart from I AM; that one can purposefully walk contrary to the essence of reality and somehow be the better for it.
 I AM isn’t just a two-bit god.
 He created the very notion of existence.
 How could something that exists possibly fight Someone that is higher than the plane of existence?

 So Satan strikes out at the very heart of God.
 “Fly with me forever higher/ And with these wings, we’ll set the world on fire/ Fly with me through scorching skies/ You and I, the lie of lies”.
 He sets out to burn the Earth through the fires of rebellion, taking aim at all that God loves.
 Has someone ever been determined to destroy everything that you have invested your blood, sweat, and tears to build and protect?
 Satan has found a weakness in God’s armor: love.